2012 I-League 2nd Division: Group A

 Group A will take place at the Barabati Stadium in Orissa.

 Group B

 Group B will take place at the Ambedkar Stadium in New Delhi.

 Group C

 Group C will take place at the Satindra Mohan Dev Stadium in Assam.

 Final round

-The Final Round of the 2012 I-League 2nd Division will take place between six teams from the group stage in a single table format in which each team plays each other once at home and once away from home.
+The final round of the 2012 I-League 2nd Division will take place between six teams from the group stage and the team relegated from I-League ONGC in a single table format in which each team plays each other once at home and once away from home.